rotura/CH32V003-SSD1306-OLED-Library/README.md

 	// Fill screen with a pattern (255 for white screen, 0 for black screen) OLED_fill(255);
  ```

  # Unbuffered version
- The standar library version use a 1024 byte buffer for the DrawPixel to work with the rest of functions.
+ The standar library version use a 1024 bytes buffer for the DrawPixel to work with the rest of functions.

  If you dont this, you can use the "oled_small" version instead:
  ```
  #include <oled_small.h>
  ```
  Buffered:

  ![Buffered](https://github.com/rotura/CH32V003-SSD1306-OLED-Library/blob/main/images/buffered.jpg)

  Unbuffered:

  ![Unbuffered](https://github.com/rotura/CH32V003-SSD1306-OLED-Library/blob/main/images/unbuffered.jpg)